stat545ubc-2023/assignment-b3-raveenbadyal/README.md

 # Contents

-- The README.Rmd file (this file) gives an overview of the repository for Assignment B1.
+- The README.Rmd file (this file) gives an overview of the repository for Assignment B3.
 - The README.md file is the knitted format of the Rmd file.
-- The rbpack folder contains all files necessary for installing and reviewing the rbpack package.
+- The gapminder.csv file is a csv format file of the gapminder data set.
-- The rbpack folder contains the following files that were generated when creating the rbpack package:
+The RBApp folder contains a folder for the rsconnect function that published the app to shinyapps.io
-  - DESCRIPTION: contains package metadata.
-  - LICENSE: generated when determining the license for the package.
-  - NAMESPACE: contains a list of the functions in the package.
-  - README.Rmd: Code format of high-level description of the package.
-  - README.md: Knitted format of the README.Rmd file.
-  - tests folder: contains the tests for the package
-  - man folder: contains metadata for each function in the package.
+-   the www folder contains an image used in making the app
-  - R folder: contains the R script for the code of the function.
+-   the app.R file contains the code needed to make the app

 # File Engagement

 To engage with these files, .
 Version control was used to connect edits made to the Rmd file in RStudio to Github.
-Devtools was used to create the package in RStudio.
-If the goal is to review the final project, a readable format is available on Github in the md file format.
+The application made using the shiny package in R can be viewed at the link provided above.